wultra/powerauth-crypto/docs/Activation.md

 The end-to-end application-level encryption is actually performed twice on a single payload.

 The first layer of encryption protects the data transfer between the mobile app and intermediate Enrollment Server component (accessible from the Internet).
 After unwrapping the first encryption layer, the Enrollment Server gains access to the activation type and activation specific credentials.
 However, the Enrollment Server cannot unwrap the second encryption layer.
-Instead, the Enrollment Server passes the encrypted activation data to PowerAuth Server alongside either the user ID (for custom credentials), activation code (for activation via activation code) or recovery code (for activation via recovery code).
+Instead, the Enrollment Server passes the encrypted activation data to PowerAuth Server alongside either the user ID (for custom credentials) and activation code (for activation via activation code).
 The PowerAuth Server then decrypts the second encryption layer and it stores the activation data from the client.
 In response, it sends an encrypted server-side activation payload (again, the Enrollment Server cannot decrypt this payload).
 The Enrollment server finally re-encrypts the response and sends it to the mobile app.

 Detailed documentation of [End-to-End Encryption](./End-To-End-Encryption.md) is available in a dedicated chapter.